christian-korneck/flamenco-temp1/web/project-website/content/usage/job-types/_index.md

 FFmpeg, while the Blender tasks are left for the big ones.
 By default the workers can run all the above task types.
 See [worker configuration][worker-config] for more info.

+In the above example code, you can see calls like `author.Task("echo", "misc")`.
+The first parameter is the task name, which will be shown in the web interface and can help to identify each task.
+The second parameter is the *task type*.

 In the end, these are just strings.
 When you create your own job compiler scripts, you can follow these types or make them up yourself.
 Don't forget to